 In Taiwan we have achieved ISO certification every year since 2010 including ISO 27001 certification since 2016.
-In 2019 we were named Advisory and Tax firm of the year by Global Business Insight and Practitioner of the Year - Taiwan by Acquisition International Magazine.
-In the same year we also received Community Service Award from Grant Thornton International.
+In 2019 we received the Community Service Award from Grant Thornton International.
+In 2022 we were named Accounting Services Expert of the Year in Taiwan - by Corporate INTL.